Drag Brunch Saved My Life: Cast and locations

 Cosmo's Diner was forced to close around the time of the episode airing, due to owner Karen Brookes having been diagnosed with pancreatic cancer.
 However, Brookes praised the experience of filming the show as a wonderful and emotionally healing experience, which did give her a period of increased local business in the months between the event in August 2024 and her diagnosis.

+Three of the local drag performers who appeared in the auditions — Dulce, Karamilk and Star Doll — subsequently appeared in the sixth season of Canada's Drag Race.

 Format

 Priyanka first visits the restaurant on her own to meet the restaurant's owner and staff and taste a sample of the restaurant menu.
 She then returns the following day with the "P-Team", designer Crystal Westland and chef Mitchell Bright, for a more thorough observation of the restaurant's clientele and food preparation and service processes; they subsequently return to present their initial plans, with Westland presenting two design options for the restaurateurs to choose from, and Bright presenting a simplified brunch menu of four or five dishes from which the restaurateurs can choose one "signature" dish for him to elevate further with a special new recipe.

 Priyanka then returns with the guest drag queen, working with the restaurateurs to audition local drag performers for the brunch; Priyanka and the guest queen offer feedback and input based on their drag experience, but the choice of performers is also ultimately left up to the restaurateurs.
 Both drag queens and drag kings are eligible to audition in this phase.

 In most episodes, the P-Team also identify operational issues, such as suboptimal staff communication processes or unresolved emotions around business or personal struggles, that may be interfering with the restaurant's success, and provide advice to the owners on how to improve their operations in the future.

 The final preparations to set up the brunch are then depicted, following which the brunch is staged.
 Priyanka also performs as a special guest at each brunch.